MaureenLLDP/EmpLLDP/README.md

 - `RQ1_Compare_2.R`: A modified version using a customized set of evaluation metrics.

 ## Contact us
 You may first follow the original authors’ README to reproduce their results, as our modifications are relatively small.
-We are still organizing the remaining instructions and will update this repository with the additional steps later.
+We are still organizing the remaining instructions and will update this repository with the additional contents later.